-(Part 20 of 28 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 20 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Early on a brisk Saturday morning, I was struggling to find the motivation to put solid effort into a quadrapedie workout.
 During a break, I was talking to someone about how I’ve recently been dropping goals.
 I’ve always had a laundry-list of goals such as getting to a free-standing hand-stand, or a specific number of pull-ups.
 But I’m learning — slowly — that blindly chasing goals only leads me to injury and failure.
 Tenaciously refusing to let go of a goal can be counterproductive, even overtly unhealthy.

 I find it’s easy to learn, and easy to get some new bit of knowledge stored in my mind.
 But it is difficult to get my instincts and feelings to change to align with that new knowledge.
 So it is with my processes and goals: I know it’s all about the process, but my instincts and habits are to create goal upon goal.
 I regularly get caught up chasing the goals, and lose sight of the process.

 How far ahead can I see?
 How wisely can I set my goals?
 Do I chase them blindly causing my journey to veer off?
 Or do I have a broad spread of goals that firmly draw me in my desired direction towards the horizon, and ultimately, to the end of my journey?